Waterloo railway station, Lower Hutt: History

 In 1986, as a result of the Hutt Valley Transport Study, Waterloo was designated an interchange for bus and rail services in preference to Woburn, which had previously had this role.
 It was felt that Waterloo was a more logical choice as it was closer to centres of residential and commercial interest, had sufficient room for bus platforms to be installed, and was not burdened with other operational requirements such as Woburn being the junction with the Gracefield Branch, with its loops and sidings.

-In December 1987, the existing station was demolished and construction commenced on a new interchange facility at Waterloo which was opened on 26 November 1988.
+In December 1987, the existing station was demolished, and construction commenced on a new interchange facility at Waterloo, which was opened on 26 November 1988.
 It was fully integrated with all the new public transport routes and timetables by the following March.
-The new building incorporated offices for Railways Road Services (NZRRS) and on the southwest side a bus park and workshop for their fleet.
-However the NZRRS was soon separated from the railways management structure and as they relocated to another site the offices became empty.
-Despite being 1.4 km from the central business district, the station was also called Hutt Central for a period.
+The new building incorporated offices for New Zealand Railways Road Services (NZRRS) and on the southwest side, a bus park and workshop for their fleet.
+The NZRRS was soon separated from the railways management structure, and as they relocated to another site, the offices became empty.
+Despite being 1.4km from the central business district, the station was also called Hutt Central for a period.

 On 29 June 2021, the Greater Wellington Regional Council announced plans for a new transport interchange to replace the existing station at a projected cost of $20.25 million.